sejnub/docker-fhem/README.md

     docker commit fhem sejnub/fhem:rpi-updated

-Now you have an up to date image with fhem
+Now you have an up to date image with fhem.

 ## Push images to https://hub.docker.com

-If you are not sejnub you have to retag the images to your username at dockerhub and usethose new tags.
-The following uses the authors tags.
+If you are not sejnub you have to retag the images to your username at dockerhub and use those new tags.
+The following commands use the authors tags.

 Log into dockerhub and push the images with